aoterodelaroza/critic2/README.md

 Critic2 uses some features from the more modern Fortran standards, which may not be available in old compilers.
-In consequence, not all compilers may be able to generate the binary.
+In consequence, not all compilers may be able to generate the binary and, even if they do, it may be broken.
 Two versions of critic2 are distributed.
-The *development* version, corresponding to the master branch of the repository, and the *stable* version, in the stable branch.
+The **development** version, corresponding to the master branch of the repository, and the **stable** version, in the stable branch.
 Only patches addressing serious bugs will be introduced in the stable version; all new development happens in the development version.

 The stable version is compilable by all versions of gfortran starting at 4.9.
 All intel fortran compiler versions from 2011 onwards also compile the stable code.
-To download the stable version, click on the *release* tag above.
+To download the stable version, click on the **release** tag above.

 The development version can be compiled with gfortran-6 and later.
 Most other compilers will not produce sane code, however.
 The